-Ready (READY#) is an active low input which is driven by the system hardware to indicate that the current bus cycle can be terminated.
+Ready (READY#) is an input generated by the system hardware that indicates that the current bus cycle can be terminated.
 During a read cycle, assertion of READY# indicates that the system hardware has presented valid data to the CPU.
-When READY# is sampled active, the Cx486SLC latches the input data and terminates the cycle.
-During a write cycle, READY# assertion indicates that the system hardware has accepted the Cx486SLC output data.
+When READY# is sampled active, the Cx486SLC/e latches the input data and terminates the cycle.
+During a write cycle, READY# assertion indicates that the system hardware has accepted the Cx486SLC/e output data.
 READY# must be asserted to terminate every bus cycle, including halt and shutdown indication cycles.

-Next Address Request (NA#) is an active low input used to request address pipelining.
-Assertion of this input by the system hardware indicates it is prepared to accept new bus cycle definition and address signals (M/IO#, D/C#, W/R#, A23-A1, BHE#, and BLE#) from the microprocessor even if the current bus cycle has not been terminated by assertion of READY#.
-If the Cx486SLC has an internal bus request pending and the NA# input is sampled active, the next bus definition and address signals are driven onto the bus.
+Next Address Request (NA#) is an input used to request address pipelining by the system hardware.
+When asserted, the system indicates that it is prepared to accept new bus cycle definition and address signals (M/IO#, D/C#, W/R#, A23-A1, BHE#, and BLE#) from the microprocessor even if the current bus cycle has not been terminated by assertion of READY#.
+If the Cx486SLC/e has an internal bus request pending and the NA# input is sampled active, the next bus cycle definition and address signals are driven onto the bus.